SARK: History

 The handle of the SARK is made of two titanium liners utilizing a Walker linerlock and a double detent as the locking mechanism.
 Titanium is used due to its exceptional strength-to-weight ratio and corrosion resistance.

 The handle's scales are made from black G-10 fiberglass, although models were made for a few years using green G-10.
 A pocket clip held in place by three screws allows the knife to be clipped to a pocket, web-gear or MOLLE.

 Each model is equipped with Emerson's Wave opening mechanism, a small hook on the spine of the blade designed to catch the edge of a user's pocket, opening the blade as the knife is drawn.

+Variants

+P-SARK

+Seeing another need in the police community, Senior Corporal Darryl Bolke, a police officer of the Ontario Police Department, approached Emerson and asked for a modification to the SARK.

+Bolke's request was to make the tip of the blade pointed rather than blunt.
+Emerson replaced the blunt end of the SARK with a pointed end and named it the "P-SARK", or Police Search And Rescue Knife.

+Bolke wrote the knife policy for his department, the first of its kind in the United States.

+The P-SARK has been adopted by a number of law enforcement agencies since that time.

+NSAR

+In 2005, the Navy changed the requirements on the SARK to incorporate a guthook on the back of the blade for use as a line-cutter.

+Emerson made the change on this model, which was designated the NSAR (Navy Search And Rescue) Knife and only made available to the United States Navy.